coder-clan/whistle-parent/README.md

 The module whistle-example-producer demonstrates how to use the Whistle as a producer to publish events.
 The module whistle-example-consumer is a demo for the consumer.

-Install the RabbitMQ on local machine with default configuration, and then whistle-example-producer and whistle-example-consumer could be started as normal spring boot projects. (java -jar whistle-example-producer-1.0.0-SNAPSHOT.jar)
+Install the RabbitMQ on a local machine with the default configuration, and then whistle-example-producer and whistle-example-consumer could be started as normal spring boot projects. (java -jar whistle-example-producer-1.0.0-SNAPSHOT.jar)